-But Psalm 90:10 tells us how long we can expect to live so that we can be prepared for the inevitable, that is if the Lord doesn’t return beforehand… “As for the days of our life, they contain seventy years.
+But Psalm 90:10 tells us how long we can expect to live as a hint so that we can be prepared for the inevitable, that is if the Lord doesn’t return beforehand… “As for the days of our life, they contain seventy years.
 Or if due to strength eighty years.”

 The Scripture says “life is a mere breath and like a tale told” and this is so true as we look back and ask ‘where did those years go?’

-Our real, true, perfect home is one of pure bliss, and never ending pleasure and it’s somewhere called PARADISE – heaven!
+Our real, true, perfect home is one of never ending pleasure and is somewhere called PARADISE – heaven!
 A real tangible place of uninterrupted contentment that nothing can spoil, no sorrow, NO sickness that leads to DEATH!
 Whatever luxury cruise, or ten star hotel, in the most exotic of places someone has had the privilege of experiencing here on earth, is nothing to what God has prepared for us!

 Revelation 21 describes a little of what our permanent home will be like, and it is breathtaking.

-Jesus wasn’t a ghost when he came out of that tomb of death so as to make clear in His compassion to us that we will be visible and tangible after death too!
+Jesus wasn’t a ghost when he came out of that tomb of death making clear in His compassion to us that we will be visible and tangible after death too!
 He looked like a person so much so, that Mary thought he was the gardener – just to show that we too will be a real person!
 He had a real body.
 He walked.
 He talked.
 He conversed with the disciples.